Agabovino/auto-shorts-n8n/README.md

-# Docker N8N Template
+# Docker N8N and Next.js Template

-This repository provides a Docker-based environment for running N8N, with the addition of `ffmpeg` and `yt-dlp` for enhanced multimedia processing capabilities.
+This repository provides a Docker-based environment for running N8N and a Next.js frontend application.

 ## Included Tools

 *   **N8N:** A free and open-source workflow automation tool.
 *   **ffmpeg:** A complete, cross-platform solution to record, convert and stream audio and video.
 *   **yt-dlp:** A command-line program to download videos from YouTube and other video sites.
+*   **Next.js:** A React framework for building user interfaces.

 ## Getting Started